rd-alliance/metadata-catalog-data/README.md

     stylesheet.
 It is generated from [Bootstrap v4] sources with customizations using a SASS/SCSS compiler.

+  - `dbtools` contains code for migrating data between MSD, MSCv1 and MSCv2 databases, in both compiled and decompiled form.

+  - `users` contains code that can be used to (un)block users.

   - `vocab` contains Python v3 code used to generate the Metadata Standards Catalog subject keyword thesaurus from the [UNESCO Thesaurus] and a starter set of controlled terms for recording the type of various things.